 CCUA was officially formed in the spring of 2009 as a 501(c)3 non-profit.
-However, there was significant groundwork in the years leading up this.
-In years prior, co-founder Adam Saunders organized sustainable agriculture projects with student group Sustain Mizzou.
-And co-founders Dan Soetaert and Bobby Johnson were innovating with home-scale composting, gardening, and seasonal eating.
-When the three started meeting in the spring of 2008 a flurry of visioning and planning ensued.
+While a student at the University of Missouri, co-founder Adam Saunders organized sustainable agriculture projects with the student group Sustain Mizzou and co-founders Dan Soetaert and Bobby Johnson were innovating with home-scale composting, gardening, and seasonal eating.
+The three started meeting in the spring of 2008 and began a flurry of visioning and planning.

-The trio’s first project, organized under Sustain Mizzou, capitalized on a small University of Missouri Information Technology Innovations grant and a Service Learning Class with 12 students.
-The project aimed to establish a composting system that used bikes to haul waste food scraps from a MU dining hall to area community gardens.
-Compost was collected daily for 4 semesters and over 50,000 pounds of food scraps were composted in the 2 years.
-A few years later, the MU Campus institutionalized a campus-wide composting program with Bradford Farm.
+The trio’s first project, organized under Sustain Mizzou, capitalized on a small MU Information Technology Innovations grant and a Service Learning Class with 12 students.
+The project established a composting system that used bikes to haul 50,000 pounds of food scrap waste from a MU dining hall to area community gardens.
+A few years later, the MU Campus institutionalized a campus-wide composting program at Bradford Farm.

 The 2011 season was the first year with full time employees for CCUA.
-Careful cash flow analysis of vegetable sales, donations, landscaping jobs and small grants led to successful bootstrapping that enabled the business to grow.
-CCUA had three full-time employees, each making $10,000 per year.
-CCUA’s Opportunity Gardens project was established during the 2011 season with help from community partner PedNet and a grant from the Center for Disease Control to address childhood obesity.
-This project lead to a partnership with the Columbia Housing Authority to install raised bed gardens for residents and edible landscaping plantings of fruit trees and berry bushes.
-Coordinator Dan Soetaert was critical to getting this partnership and project established.
+Vegetable sales, donations, landscaping jobs, and small grants led to successful bootstrapping that enabled CCUA to grow to three full-time employees, each making $10,000 a year.
+CCUA also began building Opportunity Gardens with help from community partner PedNet and a grant from the Center for Disease Control to address childhood obesity.
+Opportunity Gardens led to a partnership with the Columbia Housing Authority to install raised bed gardens for residents and edible landscaping plantings of fruit trees and berry bushes.
+Coordinator Dan Soetaert was critical to establishing this partnership.

-The year 2014 was full of firsts and exciting milestones.
-Both the Urban Farm and the Kilgore’s Community Garden celebrated the 5th year in production.
-The Opportunity Gardens Program surpassed 100 families served over time, and served 94 families for the year.
-2014 was also CCUA’s third and final year of hosting AmeriCorps VISTAs, bringing Kelsey Grant to the staff to build the organization’s capacity in training, hosting and tracking volunteers.
-In August, CCUA entered a strategic partnership with Slow Food Katy Trail and its Harvest of the Month Program, adding AmeriCorps Members Lori McCurdy and Steve Riesenberg and the CCUA Outdoor Classroom Program.
-The 5th Annual Harvest Hootenanny introduced exciting community collaborations in putting on a great event.
-For a complete review of our amazing year, check out the 2014 Annual Report.
+The year 2014 was full of exciting milestones.
+Both the Urban Farm and the Kilgore’s Community Garden celebrated the 5th year of production.
+The Opportunity Gardens Program surpassed 100 families served over time, and worked with 94 families that year.
+In August, CCUA entered a strategic partnership with Slow Food Katy Trail to create CCUA’s Outdoor Classroom.
+The 5th Annual Harvest Hootenanny introduced exciting community collaborations while putting on a great event.

-Please contact us if you want to learn more about CCUA’s history and the critical lessons learned over the years.
-We love to share our story to teach and learn from others!
+Please contact us if you want to learn more about CCUA’s history and the critical lessons we have learned over the years.
+We love to share our story and learn from others!